Connect with others who understand.

 27. A Link Between Congenital Malformations of the Central Nervous System and Epilepsy in Paediatric Patients in Mexico — Revista de Neurologia

 28. Do Premature and Postterm Birth Increase the Risk of Epilepsy?
-An Updated Meta-Analysis — Epilepsy & Behavior
+An Updated Meta-Analysis — Epilepsy and Behavior

 29. Complete Remission of Childhood-Onset Epilepsy: Stability and Prediction Over Two Decades — Brain